smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_pc.md

 <img src="./images/software_setup_pc.jpg">

 ## Launch the software and place the material
 Check that the Etcher Laser is turned on and launch the software.
 When you start the application for the first time, follow the on-screen instructions to configure the main unit.
-If you have already set it, check that it is set to Setting-> User Setting-> ModelType Etcher Laser, and check the LaserType.
+If you have already set it up, check that it is set to Settings-> User Settings-> Model Name Etcher Laser, and check the laser type.

 <img src="./images/first_processing_pc_2.png">